aknackiron/testdroid-documentation/products/testdroid-releases/index.md

     ![]({{site.github.url}}/assets/products/testdroid-releases/2.24/project_owner.png)

-* Appium 1.5.x is available for server side test runs.
-By default test runs are run using older version Appium 1.4.16.
-To run server side Appium tests using Appium 1.5.x, the path to Appium needs to be updated.

-  The test run files `run-tests_ios.sh` or `run-tests_android.sh` from [PythonParallelScripts.zip](https://www.dropbox.com/s/9tglr5kezvfk48n/PythonParallelScripts.zip?dl=0) found in the [Appium server side examples]({{site.github.url}}/appium/examples/server-side-appium-in-tc-python/) needs to be updated with paths to Appium 1.5.x.

-  * `run-tests_ios.sh` Appium path needs to be update from `/opt/appium/bin/appium.js` to `/opt/appium/appium-1.5.3-testdroid/build/lib/main.js`

-  * `run-tests_android.sh` Appium path needs to be update from `/opt/appium/appium/bin/appium.js` to `/opt/appium/appium-1.5.3-testdroid/build/lib/main.js`

 * Support for iOS 9.3.x devices using XCode 7.3.

 * Python version 3.5.1 is available for server side runs.
+To use it, just call your Python scripts with `python3 your_test.py`.

 * A touch or personalization is always fun.
 Testdroid Cloud now supports avatars through the [Gravatar service](https://en.gravatar.com/).